J&J Medical Connect

 • In the phase 3 TITAN study (NCT02489318) that evaluated ERLEADA compared to placebo in patients with metastatic castration-sensitive prostate cancer (mCSPC) receiving continuous androgen deprivation therapy (ADT), patients were excluded if radiation therapy (RT) was administered within 28 days of randomization.
 Additionally, concomitant RT for new painful metastatic prostate cancer lesions that were not present on baseline imaging was prohibited.
 Efficacy and safety analyses were not performed for patients who received palliative radiation to lesions at baseline in the TITAN study.1,2

-• In the phase 3 SPARTAN study (NCT01946204) that evaluated the efficacy and safety of ERLEADA compared to placebo in patients with high-risk, non-metastatic castration-resistant prostate cancer (nmCRPC) receiving continuous ADT, patients were permitted to receive salvage radiation for loco-regional pelvic disease to treat localized progression or symptoms while continuing treatment with ERLEADA.3,4 Two patients (0.2%) and 1 patient (0.3%) in the ERLEADA and placebo groups, respectively, received concomitant RT.
+• In the phase 3 SPARTAN study (NCT01946204) that evaluated the efficacy and safety of ERLEADA compared to placebo in patients with high-risk, non-metastatic castration-resistant prostate cancer (nmCRPC) receiving continuous ADT, patients were permitted to receive salvage radiation for locoregional pelvic disease to treat localized progression or symptoms while continuing treatment with ERLEADA.3,4 Two patients (0.2%) and 1 patient (0.3%) in the ERLEADA and placebo groups, respectively, received concomitant RT.
 Efficacy and safety analyses were not performed for patients who received concomitant RT in the SPARTAN study.5

-• ATLAS (NCT02531516) is an ongoing, phase 3, randomized, double-blind, placebo-controlled, multicenter study evaluating the efficacy and safety of adding ERLEADA to gonadotropin-releasing hormone agonist (GnRHa) and external beam radiation therapy (EBRT) in patients with high-risk localized or locally advanced prostate cancer.
-The primary endpoint is metastasis-free survival (MFS).
-Efficacy and safety results have not been published.6-8
+• ATLAS (NCT02531516): ongoing study evaluating addition of ERLEADA to gonadotropin-releasing hormone agonist (GnRHa) and external beam radiation therapy (EBRT) in patients with high-risk localized or locally advanced prostate cancer.6-8

-• PRIMORDIUM (NCT04557059) is an ongoing, phase 3, randomized, open-label, multicenter study evaluating the efficacy and safety of adding ERLEADA to RT and a luteinizing hormone-releasing hormone agonist (LHRHa) compared to RT and a LHRHa alone in patients with high-risk, prostate-specific membrane antigen-positron emission tomography (PSMA-PET)-positive hormone-sensitive prostate cancer (HSPC).
-The primary endpoint is PSMA-PET metastatic progression-free survival (ppMPFS).
-This study also includes an observational cohort of PSMA-PET-negative patients.
-Efficacy and safety results have not been published.9,10
+• PRIMORDIUM (NCT04557059): ongoing study evaluating addition of ERLEADA to RT and a luteinizing hormone-releasing hormone agonist (LHRHa) in patients with high-risk, prostate-specific membrane antigen-positron emission tomography (PSMA-PET)-positive hormone-sensitive prostate cancer (HSPC).9,10

-• In the ERLEADA plus AAP group vs bicalutamide group, the 3-year PFS was 74.9% vs 68.5% (HR, 0.71; 90% CI, 0.49-1.03).
-For baseline PSA >0.5 (HR, 0.50; 90% CI, 0.30-0.86), the 3-year PFS was 67.2% vs 46.8%.
+• In the ERLEADA plus AAP group vs bicalutamide group, the 3-year PFS rate was 74.9% vs 68.5% (hazard ratio [HR], 0.71; 90% confidence interval [CI], 0.49-1.03).
+Among patients with baseline PSA >0.5 ng/mL, the 3-year PFS rate was 67.2% vs 46.8% (HR, 0.50; 95% CI, 0.27-0.95).

-• Interim results from an ongoing phase 2 study in patients with metachronous oligometastatic HSPC treated with ERLEADA plus ADT and SBRT (N=174)17 and an ongoing phase 2 study in patients with very high-risk, node negative prostate cancer treated with ERLEADA plus AAP plus leuprolide and ultra-hypofractionated radiation (UHRT; N=64)18 have been reported.
+• Early results from an ongoing phase 2 study in patients with metachronous oligometastatic HSPC treated with ERLEADA plus ADT and stereotactic body radiation therapy (SBRT; N=180)12 and an ongoing phase 2 study in patients with very high-risk, node negative prostate cancer treated with ERLEADA plus AAP plus leuprolide and ultra-hypofractionated radiation (UHRT; N=63)13 have been reported.

 Clinical Data